oracle-devrel/leagueoflegends-optimizer/hols/mlwithoci/improvingmodel/improvingmodel.md

-# Improving the model
+# Lab 3: Model Improvement with AutoGluon

 In the past workshop, we created [a very simple model](https://github.com/oracle-devrel/leagueoflegends-optimizer/blob/livelabs/hols/dataextraction/creatingmodel/creatingmodel.md) with an accuracy of 51%.
-There are several ways in which we could improve the accuracy of the model: by adding more variables to our model, changing the approach to the model, hyperparametrization...
-However, having such a low accuracy from the start makes hyperparametrization not an option at this point, it's usually used when the baseline accuracy of a model is usually higher (generally speaking).
+There are several ways in which we could improve the accuracy of the model: by adding more variables to our model, changing the approach to the model, hyper-parametrization...
+However, having such a low accuracy from the start makes hyper-parametrization not an option at this point, it's usually used when the baseline accuracy of a model is usually higher (generally speaking).

 We're going to create a model that considers all variables in our **matchup** data structure, and reduce the complexity of our ML code by using AutoML open-source tools for data exploration and model training.